PEDROMOREIRA45/lei-23-s2-1dg-g31/docs/sprintA/us004/01.requirements-engineering/Readme.md

-# US 006 - Owner submit a request for listing a property
+# US 006 - Owner Submit A Request For Listing A Property

 ## 1. Requirements Engineering